1930-1959 Timeline

 1935 – Jun 15

-Tom Parkinson with Tony ‘Sid’ Evans in the wheelbarrow on Ford Street outside ‘Parkinson’s Garage’
+Tom Parkinson (left) with Tony ‘Sid’ Evans in the wheelbarrow on Ford Street outside ‘Parkinson’s Garage’

 1935 – Jun 22

-The eighth day of the “Wheelbarrow Challenge” – from Beechworth to Mt Buffalo – is one of the most demanding for the ‘pusher’ Tom Parkinson and his ‘passenger’ Tony ‘Sid’ Evans.
-As they depart at 10am for the final push up Mt Buffalo, six inches of snow covers the ground, and a snow plough has to brought in to clear a path.
+The eighth day of the “Wheelbarrow Challenge” is one of the most demanding for the ‘pusher’ Tom Parkinson and his ‘passenger’ Tony ‘Sid’ Evans.
+After they depart Porepunkah at 10am and begin to make their way up the winding road to Mount Buffalo, six inches of snow covers the ground, and a snow plough has to brought in to clear a path.
 Parkinson falls several times and Evans takes a number of spills from the wheelbarrow.
 The day ends after 5 hours and 9 minutes when the ‘barrowmen” have covered just over three miles and Parkinson has taken 128 breaks!

 The daunting prospect of the challenge – and the subsequent hours of physical strain as Parkinson pushes the barrow and its 13 stone burden through rain, mud, sleet and snow over eight grueling days – captures the imagination of hundreds of thousands of Australians.
 As each day of the contest passes, public enthusiasm grows, until at the end of the marathon, interest had spread beyond Australia to overseas.
 Although Parkinson has difficulty keeping to the planned schedule and develops blisters and sore shins, he refuses to call off the bet and insists on continuing.
 There is plenty of encouragement – crowds line the roads, school children are let out of class to give a cheer as they pass and motorists drive from nearby towns to catch a glimpse of the Beechworth pair.
 Hospitality abounds as the “barrowmen” are bombarded with more social invitations than they can possibly accept, although they manage to attend a succession of official receptions and dances, and ‘Parky’ dances, in spite of his bandages.
 When the “barrowmen” reach Mount Buffalo, snow starts to fall heavily and the grade is so steep that stops must be made every twenty yards for Parkinson to rest.
 A tremendous crowd begin to assemble at the ‘Mt.
 Buffalo Chalet’ on the final day to see if ‘Parky’ can reach the finishing line in time.